smhauck/ProjectUseful/README.md

 ## Author, Copyright, and License

-Project Useful is Copyright 2025 by [Shannon M. Hauck](https://github.com/smhauck)
+Project Useful was created by and is Copyright 2025 by [Shannon M. Hauck](https://github.com/smhauck)

 Project Useful is released under the GNU Affero General Public License.
 See the [LICENSE](LICENSE) file for details.